 ghc-pkg command (see Section 5.8.6, “Package management (the

 $ ghc-pkg field network exposed-modules exposed-modules: Network.BSD, Network.CGI, Network.Socket, Network.URI, Network

 The GHC command line options that control packages are:

-omitted if there is only one version of the package
+number can be omitted if there is only one version of the

 option also causes package

 be linked into the resulting executable or shared